Rapporter/pander/README.md

 ```

 I really think this is a minor issue (with very special coincidences) which cannot be addressed cleverly - but **could be avoided with some cautions**.
 And after all: you loose nothing, just the cache would not work for that only line and only once in most of the cases.

-**Major issue** with caching: as you can see above rerunning the `eval` line, a second (cached) call took a while too - it finished a lot faster then running it first, but no instant results.
-This is because `evals` does not recursively `parse` the passed R commands, so some part of complex commands would be `eval`uated anyway. *This is just a temporary issue, currently working on it*.

 # Evals